burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ----

-1. Old C style function declarations are not allowed in C++
+1. Old C-style function declarations are not allowed in C++
     ```cpp
     /* Obsolete function definition for C++ */
     double alt_style( a , real )